This post may include affiliate links; see our disclosure policy.

 Goat cheese is one of the most versatile ingredients to use in recipes, with its creamy body and tangy, distinctive flavor!
 Here are some more favorite goat cheese recipes:

-- Try this simple Easy Goat Cheese Appetizer or Whipped Goat Cheese
+- Try this Easy Goat Cheese Appetizer or Whipped Goat Cheese.

 This goat cheese omelette recipe is…